fable-compiler/Fable/docs/source/pages/what-is-fable-server.md

+- tagline: How Fable and Fable-elmish helped Casque Noir, A non profit organization

 # Fable daemon

 When you build your Fable app or run the app on development mode, a Fable daemon will run in the background.
 This daemon will work and orchestrate the compilation process with Webpack.